Marshall D. Moran

 Marshall D. Moran was born in Chicago on May 29, 1906, and died April 14, 1992, in Delhi, India.
 He was an American Jesuit priest, missionary in India and Nepal, where he founded several schools, amongst them the St. Xavier's High School, Patna, and the St. Xavier's School school of Lalitpur.

 He also was an active radio amateur and used the call sign 9N1MM, pioneering amateur radio in Nepal.
-This location made him one of the most well-known radio amateurs of his time, described and visited many times by American and European ham radio magazines.
+This location made him one of the well-known radio amateurs of his time, described and visited many times by American and European ham radio magazines.

 Biography

 Joining the Society of Jesus on August 31, 1924, he was on his way to India five years later (1929), after completing his early spiritual training in his home country.
 His first job was to teach in the Saint Xavier's school of Bettiah (Bihar, India), but went soon after to Saint Mary's College, Kurseong for the theological training that would prepare him to become a priest.
 His ordination to the priesthood took place on 21 November 1935.